Global Studies FAQ

 Students can pair courses to achieve a comparative and/or a cross-regional emphasis.
 To elaborate, if students choose to take paired courses that are eligible for GLBL, they must combine two paired courses from different departments and/or programs in order to receive credit for each course for the minor.
 Moreover, an additional core course (additional to the core course requirements in the minor) can count as a paired course with another GLBL-paired course.

-If you are interested in a special major, the distribution of core versus paired courses will be decided when you craft your entire list of courses that make up the special major.
+If you are interested in an individualized major, the distribution of core versus paired courses will be decided when you craft your entire list of courses that make up the individualized major.

 Paired courses are predominantly courses that study a part of the world or an issue area, topic, or theme through a part of the world.
 These courses may present global concepts, systems or phenomena, but are limited by focus on a specific part of the world.
 These courses are noted in the catalog entry notes as “Eligible for GLBL - Paired.”